 All of this is of no consequence as long as the photon in question continues to move at the speed prescribed by the aether.
 The photon remains a photon as long as it is able to do this.
 However, in cases where the photon is unable to fulfil this requirement something very dramatic happens.
 The photon is stopped dead in its trajectory, and popped into an electron-positron pair.

-This transformation has some notable aspects to it:
+This transformation has some notable aspects:

 - Dramatic slow down in speed